facebook/docusaurus/website/docs/using-plugins.md

 You may not need to install common plugins one-by-one though: they can be distributed as a bundle in a [preset](#using-presets).
 For most users, plugins are configured through the preset configuration.

 We maintain a [list of official plugins](./api/plugins/overview.md), but the community has also created some [unofficial plugins](/community/resources#community-plugins).
-If you want to add any feature: autogenerating doc pages, executing custom scripts, integrating other services... be sure to checkout the list: someone may have implemented it for you!
+If you want to add any feature: autogenerating doc pages, executing custom scripts, integrating other services... be sure to check out the list: someone may have implemented it for you!

 If you are feeling energetic, you can also read [the plugin guide](./advanced/plugins.md) or [plugin method references](./api/plugin-methods/README.md) for how to make a plugin yourself.